simonschoelly/SimpleValueGraphs.jl/docs/src/graphtypes.md

 ```julia
     ValGraph{V = Int32}(n)
 ```
 where `n` is the number of vertices.
-One notable difference to LightGraphs is that the eltype is not bases on the type of `n` but is always taken from the parameter `V`.
+One notable difference to Graphs.jl is that the eltype is not bases on the type of `n` but is always taken from the parameter `V`.

 ```julia